ffuunnii/angular-googlesheets-ecommerce-ably-demo/README.md

 &nbsp;2.
 At [ably.io](https://www.ably.io/) navigate to the Dashboard, choose the application you want to use, or create new (if you do not have any)
 &nbsp;3.
 Open your application and choose API Keys tab, copy API key
 &nbsp;4.
 Replace `your_base64encoded_ably_API_key` at line 6 in [googleScriptFunction.gs](/src/assets/googleScriptFunction.gs) with your Ably API key in base64 format, encode the Ably API key for example [here](https://www.base64encode.org/)
 &nbsp;5.
-Click Tools > Script editor > Paste code from [googleScriptFunction.gs](/src/assets/googleScriptFunction.gs)
+In the sheet click Tools > Script editor > Paste code from [googleScriptFunction.gs](/src/assets/googleScriptFunction.gs)
 &nbsp;6.
 Click Publish > Deploy as web app... >
 &nbsp;7.
 Copy Curent **web app URL** in format:&nbsp; `https://script.google.com/macros/s/id/exec`
 &nbsp;8.
 Choose Execute the app as:&nbsp; `Me (youremail@gmail.com)`